compressors.lib

 (co.)limiter_lad_stereo

-Specialised case of limiter_lad_N: stereo limiter.
+Specialised case of limiter_lad_N

 Usage

-_ , _ : limiter_lad_stereo(LD, ceiling, attack, hold, release) : _ , _;
+_,_ : limiter_lad_stereo(LD, ceiling, attack, hold, release) : _,_

 Where: